xaya/democrit/README.md

 or always the seller (as is typical on various other markets for blockchain assets).

-However, for Democrit it seems most suitable if *always the buyer* pays transaction fees.
+However, for Democrit it seems most suitable if **always the buyer pays transaction fees**.
 Since the buyer is the one funding the transaction and also in control of how many inputs there will be (and thus how large the transaction will end up), it makes the most sense.